Quartz vs Granite

-Quartz not only provides durability — it provides a unique color options that other stones cannot.
+Quartz not only provides durability — it provides unique color options that other stones cannot.
 Because quartz is engineered, there are many bright white, marble-mimicking color/pattern options.
-It can allow for that modern light colored kitchen with the benefit of easy maintenance.
+It can allow for that modern light-colored kitchen with the benefit of easy maintenance.
 In addition, quartz is manufactured in bright, vivid colors like blue, red, pink, green, and more, if you are daring!

 To wrap things up — looking at your needs and preferences will help you determine which stone is best for you.
 If you have young children, quartz may be the way to go.
 But if you are on a budget, choosing a lower-end granite may work better for you.